patrickpr/trapdirector/docs/02-traps.md

 * 1 : Display

 The display string will be sent with status to service.
-You can use all the $N defined above.
+You can use all the $N$ defined above.

 Here, the display will be for example : "Trap linkUP received for 3" (if interface index in object is 3).